Sam-Dowling/DiscoveryApi/README.md

 GET 127.0.0.1:8000/services/MyService
   => {"address":"127.0.0.1", "port": 4000}
 ```
-Get the address of a service (if there is more than one entry for this service; a random instance will be returned)
+Get the address of a service (if there is more than one entry for this service; a random entry will be returned)

 ## Built With